navikt/smpdfgen/README.md

 The template and data directory structure both follow the `<application>/<template>` structure.
 Example url: `http://0.0.0.0:8080/api/v1/genpdf/sm/sm`

+*When upgrading pdfgen docker image*

+Remember that the version for the docker image is in 3 places, `Dockerfile` and 2 places in `run_development.sh`, remember to update all 3 places.

 ### Notes on developing templates on Windows
 It is a known issue that pdfgen's output documents look different depending on whether the template has `\r\n` or `\n` as line endings.
 Therefore, it is strongly recommended to configure Git to not convert newlines, as well as ensure that your editor ends its lines with LF (`\n`) and not CRLF (`\r\n`), as the former will accurately show what your